CMHAAorg/cmhaa-website/site/content/_index.md

     content2: Our mission is to put mental health at the heart of the business agenda.
 We want to drive improvements in the way Australian businesses respond and adapt to this rapidly evolving and growing challenge.
-  - type: quote
-    quote_text: We’re aiming to start a movement that leads to all employees going to work feeling genuinely cared for, knowing there is support for them in their personal life as well as their work life.
-    quote_author: Kristin Stubbins, Partner, PwC Australia
   - card_image_3: img/istockphoto-187896492-1024x1024_drive-lasting-change.jpg
     card_description_2: We share our knowledge and resources to enable business leaders to take action on mental health in their own workplaces.